SKIN CANCER TREATMENTS

 Further information can be downloaded here in this Sentinel Lymph Node Biopsy guide

-What is a block dissection ?
+What is a lymph node dissection ?

 The procedure itself is performed under a general anaesthesia and takes approximately 2 hours.
-You will usually need to stay in hospital for 5-7 days.
+You will usually need to stay in hospital for a number of days.
 At the end of the procedure, a drain will be inserted to drain any excess fluid.
 This is removed once drainage has subsided, but this can take a period of up to 3 weeks.
 In the meantime, if you are well, you can be discharged with the drain and instructions on how to look after it.
 There are of course risks and complications associated with the procedure but your surgeon will go through these with you during the consultation.

 What are the side effects and complications of a block dissection ?